Ukraine flagTransportation & Infrastructure Guide · Ukraine

 IDP requiredConversion needed

-Non-EU country; foreign licenses valid 60 days with IDP required.
-EU licenses need IDP.
-Long-term residents (over 60 days) must exchange for Ukrainian license via exam/translation process.
+Non-EU country; EU/foreign licenses valid 60 days with IDP (required for non-Cyrillic).
+Long-term residents (>60 days) must convert to Ukrainian license via exam.
+Right-hand driving.